Knowledge Management through Documentation

 - Define Objectives: What do you want your trainees to achieve by the end of the course?
 Be clear about the skills or knowledge they should walk away with.

 As Alvin Toffler wisely noted, "The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn."
-This really highlights the importance of continuous education, which effective instructional materials can support.
+This really highlights the importance of , which can support.
 And get this—statistics show that employees are 54% more engaged in their roles when they have the right instructional resources.
 Including real-life examples, like the pitfalls of a poor onboarding process, can really illustrate the impact of inadequate instructional materials.
 By following these steps, you can help your organization create powerful instructional materials that not only meet immediate needs but also promote long-term growth and development.

 Gather Information and Define Scope